eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

   * 4.04 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 4.13 (Request Entity Too Large): The request cannot be processed because the request body exceeds the maximum supported size.
   * 4.29 (Too Many Requests): The request cannot be processed because the tenant's message limit for the current period is exceeded.
-  * 5.03 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.
+  * 5.03 (Service Unavailable): The request cannot be processed because there is no consumer of events for the given tenant connected to Hono, or the consumer didn't process the event.

 This resource MUST be used by devices that have not authenticated to the protocol adapter.
 Note that this requires the `HONO_COAP_AUTHENTICATION_REQUIRED` configuration property to be explicitly set to `false`.